 In the past, FAFSA applicants could choose between manually entering their tax details or using the IRS Data Retrieval Tool.
 However, starting in the 2024-25 application cycle, everyone applying for FAFSA will need to grant consent for the Department of Education to receive their tax information or confirmation of non-filing status directly from the IRS.
 While there may be a rare few cases where students and families still need to manually input their tax data, for the majority, this information will be seamlessly transferred into the application.
 This change simplifies the FAFSA process and reduces the number of questions you'll need to answer.

-In the upcoming 2024-25 FAFSA, a new term, "contributor," is introduced.
+Beginning with the 2024-25 FAFSA, a new term, "contributor," is introduced.
 This refers to individuals who are required to furnish information on a student's application, like a biological parent, adoptive parent, stepparent, or spouse.
 The specific responses given by the student or parent on the FAFSA will determine which contributors, if any, are required to provide information.

 Once identified as contributors, individuals will receive an email notification, prompting them to log in with their own FSA ID (or create one if they don't already have it) to submit the necessary information on the student's FAFSA.